rwhaling/rwhaling.github.io/content/posts/rnbo_test_1/index.md

 So, does it work?

 From testing locally, I could get this to run well with Firefox and Chrome, but not with Safari - Safari tries to generate the audio but it's badly distorted, seemingly because it's missing samples, presumably due to the webassembly engine not running fast enough.
+(Update - working OK on Safari and on iOS Safari now, might have just been a CPU blip or low power or something.)

 This is the patch below - it's very simple, playing random notes in a pentatonic scale across three octaves.

 <img src="/imgs/rnbo_test_1_screenshot.png"/>

 The synth sound is an adjustable asymmetric triangle oscillator `tri~` running into `tanh~` for warm overdrive, and then into a modeled buchla-style low-pass-gate from the standard library: `sbb.env.lpg`.
 I can't understate how *good* this lpg sounds - it's kind of a game changer, I've never made something this simple with Max that sounds this presentable.
-The other piece of this is the very simple delay and a plate reverb that is copypasta'd from the RNBO guitar pedals collection - and again, I feel like this is the first reverb I've ever heard in max that sounds nice.
+The other piece of this is the very simple delay followed by a plate reverb that is copypasta'd from the RNBO guitar pedals collection - and again, I feel like this is the first reverb I've ever heard in max that sounds nice.

 Until now, I'd always had to rely on Ableton or hardware synthesizers to make things sound nice, even if I was running the actual generative algorithms in Max.
 But I also found myself really struggling with Max, especially with larger pieces - Max4Live does really weird stuff if you run multiple instances of the same patch, and it really interfered with every attempt I made to design abstractions.
 RNBO seems to fix a lot of the abstraction issues as well, and to have a very principled approach to defining parameters at the top-level, and bubbling them up from embedded sub-patchers.